PaulaRamiro/NpAUREO/GeneralWorkFlow.md

 ```

-We also run mobtyper on our .fasta files by paralellizing with the following command:
+We also run mob_suite (https://github.com/phac-nml/mob-suite) on the assemblies, to extract replicon type information.
+We run it by paralellizing with the following command:

 ```diff
 + # bash #